Monday, August 26, 2013

 A single execution of this InvSqrt-Function yields a very good approximation to the inverse square root.
 It is said, that it is $4$-times faster than the native division method (float)((1.0)/sqrt(x)).

 The basic idea of this approach is the Newton iteraton method.
 But stop, the strange appearing constant 0x5F3759DF is not just an educated guess that gets corrected after a some iterations.
 There is no iteration at all.
-Look at the code, there is no loop, it is just a single execution round with a guess and one step of the newton iteration.
-And this must be enough to compute the inverse-square sufficiently enough in order not to mess up the entire Quake engine.
+Look at the code, there is no loop, it is just a single round of execution with a guess and a step of the Newton iteration.
+And that has to be enough to compute the inverse square enough to not screw up the whole Quake engine.

-Before we step through this code, i will shortly restate how floating integers are stored by computers.
+Before we go through this code, I will briefly review how floating point numbers are stored by computers.

 If you create a floating variable $x$ then $32$-bits are reserved with the following meaning: